How to Get Cell Service Where There is None?

 Cell phone signal is facilitated by the radio frequency (RF) signals cellular towers transmit.
-If the RF signal is too far or is blocked by obstacles a dead zone will be created.
-The most common culprits that cause dead zones are:
+If the RF signal is too far or is blocked by obstacles, then a cell phone dead area is created.
+The most common culprits are:

-- Cell Phone Tower Distance : RF signals can only travel so far, the further away you are from cell towers the weaker the signal becomes.
-Finding your nearest cell tower is often the first step to understanding why you’re in a dead zone.
+- Cell Phone Tower Distance : RF signals can only travel so far, the further away you are from cell towers the weaker the signal becomes till it eventually disappears.

 - Topography: Hills, mountains, ridges, and foliage are natural signal barriers.
 They can absorb or reflect the signal waves, preventing any signal from reaching your phone.

 - Building Material : Metal, low e-glass, concrete, and brick are the biggest culprits for bad cell phone signal indoors.
 Signal waves have a hard time penetrating these materials, causing spotty or nonexistent cellular coverage.